How new NASA tech gets used on Earth—from sportswear to beer

 NASA scientists and engineers invent an average of 1,600 to 1,800 devices and release some 5,500 pieces of software a year, though not all get commercialized.
 Last year, the agency licensed patents to just 220 companies, according to Dan Lockney, T2’s program executive for the last two decades.
 While the T2 website lists its entire patent and software portfolio, plus examples of industrial applications, its annual NASA Spinoff Report highlights each year’s more novel transfers.
 “It’s kind of the greatest hits and some cool stories of what we’ve been up to lately,” says Lockney.

-This year’s report, which posts today on the Spinoff site, features 46 companies that adapted NASA technologies in the past year, plus articles covering NASA’s impact on various industries, such as how creating the first vertical farm jumpstarted indoor farming.
+This year’s report, which posts today on the Spinoff site, features 46 companies that adapted NASA technologies in the past year, plus articles covering NASA’s impact on various industries, such as how creating the first vertical farm jump-started indoor farming.
 It’s been curated to include a diverse spread of geographic, industry sector, and representation.

 The report features previously published and new stories, such as bacteria-inoculated trees that can clean up pollution.
 There’s the Iron Man-like RoboGlove, a robotic glove developed with General Motors that gives hand movements extra support and strength, akin to a manual version of a powered exoskeleton.
-Outlast Technologies in Boulder, CO along with the UK-based Walero translated spacesuit technology into temperature-regulating sportswear for professional auto racers.
+Outlast Technologies in Boulder, Colorado, along with the U.K.-based Walero translated space-suit technology into temperature-regulating sportswear for professional auto racers.
 Denver-based Lunar Outpost is adapting a sensor developed to detect moon dust levels to measure air pollution.
 Material developed for cryogenic insulation in space has incorporated into outdoor gear to keep people (and batteries) warm.
 A system for growing plants in space now helps improve indoor air quality and reduces the spread of airborne viruses, like coronavirus.
 Technology to harness carbon dioxide for other uses on Mars has been repurposed for both emissions control and carbonating beer.

 The report also sets the record straight on the urban myth of the failed NASA space pen that the Russians one-upped by using pencils.
-In fact, astronauts and cosmonauts have used the pressurized Fisher Space Pen to write in microgravity since the 60s, and last year inducted it into the Space Technology Hall of Fame.
-“They don’t use a pencil, because you can break the lead off and it floats around,” says Lockney.
+In fact, astronauts and cosmonauts have used the pressurized Fisher Space Pen to write in microgravity since the ’60s, and last year inducted it into the Space Technology Hall of Fame.
+“They don’t use a pencil, because you can break the lead off, and it floats around,” says Lockney.

 NASA is both approached by and seeks out companies worldwide that might benefit from its inventions, though all undergo a rigorous application process.
-“We make sure our intellectual property isn’t encumbered by a bunch of looky-loos kicking tires,” says Lockney.
+“We make sure our intellectual property isn’t encumbered by a bunch of lookie-loos kicking tires,” says Lockney.
 “If we’re going to let you use one of our patents, you have to demonstrate technical and business acumen, and have the resources to bring the technology to market.”

 NASA software is free and doesn’t require an application process.
 But average licensing fees for patented devices run about $5,000 to $10,000, most of which goes back to the inventor as encouragement.
 “Nobody’s getting ‘airplane rich,’ but people work at NASA because they want to work at NASA,” says Lockney.
 Fees are waived for startups and university students.
 “We’re trying to get them to consider using NASA R&D as a nugget for their business.”